statuc30721/jenkins_terraform_pipeline/terraform-jenkins-pipeline-guide.md

 - Add a Jenkinsfile to the repo you selected to manage using Jenkins.

 (7) Return to the Jenkins dashboard and select the pipeline you want to run.
-- Select "Build Now" on teh left side.
+- Select "Build Now" on the left side menu.

+- If everything looks correct, then you have the option to either select Apply or Abort the deployment.

+(8) Select Apply and then go to AWS and verify your deployment actually worked.

+(9) In this example Docker and Nginx is installed and we access the webpage via the reported public IP address shown in the terraform console output.